-Microsoft’s new Surface Pro 4 Windows 2-in-1 delivers a lot in a thin and light package.
+Microsoft’s Surface Pro 4 delivers a lot in a thin and light package.
 There’s new security options for logging in, and new cameras that deliver acceptable photos.
 Changes inside have made the Surface Pro 4 faster at transferring pictures and video.
-This year’s device is booth cooler and quieter than past Windows 2-in-1s from Microsoft.
+It is booth cooler and quieter than past Windows 2-in-1s from Microsoft.
 There’s one problem with the Surface Pro 4 though.

 Despite big upgrades in other areas, the Surface Pro 4 gets the same battery life as the Surface Pro 3.
 Crank up the display brightness and it’s possible to get even less battery life.
-Many point to its slightly bigger and much sharper display.
+Many blame the lack of better battery life on its sharper display.
 Whatever the reason, only being able to match the battery life of the Surface Pro 3 is a big potential problem for Surface Pro 4 buyers.

-With the Surface Pro line, Microsoft has joined the march to making notebooks more like tablets.
-Others have followed in recent years, adding sensors and ideas taken from smartphones.
-The ambient light sensor in your Surface Pro 4 is a perfect example of this trend.
-Ever since the iPhone, ambient sensors have let smartphones measure the amount of light around them.
+Ever since the iPhone, ambient light sensors have let smartphones measure the amount of light around them.
 Devices use the information from the sensor to dim their screen accordingly.
 Automatic screen brightness lets your device eek out battery life by only making the screen bright enough so that it’s comfortably readable, but not overly bright.

 On the Surface Pro 4, swipe from the right edge of your screen to open the Action Center.
 Tap the Expand option.
 Now tap or click on the Suggested box.
 Tapping it repeatedly changes it between Darker, Darkest, Suggested, Brighter and Brightest.
 Go with Darker or Darkest for more battery life.